 Review summary: Sony A6300 vs Canon M10

-So what is the bottom line?
+So what conclusions can be drawn?
 Is there a clear favorite between the Sony A6300 and the Canon M10?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 17.9MP) with a 16% higher linear resolution.